 The DASH dietary pattern is a high-quality therapeutic diet known to improve various diverse and at-risk populations.

 DASH diet’s primary protein recommendations are poultry and fish while decreasing red meats throughout the diet.
 However, this study included the use of lean red meat as their primary source of protein.

 Under controlled feeding conditions, 15 males and 21 females consumed 1800 kcal/day for 12 weeks.
 Every day, 126g of fresh, lean red meat was equally portioned throughout three meals.
 Subjects were to avoid consuming foods/beverages outside the provided breakfast, lunch, and dinner.
 Also, body composition and muscle strength measures were obtained at weeks 0, 3, 6, 9, and 12.

 In all participants, the magnitude of fat loss at the end of 12 weeks was 5x higher than muscle mass loss.
-But, body composition wasn’t the only change.
+But body composition wasn’t only changed.
 Study participants observed a decrease in both systolic and diastolic blood pressure!
-Some participants were even able to decrease or eliminate their risk of hypertension throughout the study.
+Some participants could even decrease or eliminate their risk of hypertension throughout the study.

-These findings suggest that following a DASH-like diet can help preserve muscle strength while reducing fat mass in obese older adults.
+These findings suggest that following a DASH-like diet can help preserve muscle strength while reducing fat mass in higher-weight older adults.

 However, this study did have some limitations.
-The lack of a comparison group makes it difficult to evaluate this DASH-like diet to either the DASH diet or any different dietary pattern.
-Moreover, as all of the participants in this study were sedentary and obese, physical activities beyond daily living activities were not monitored.
+First, the lack of a comparison group makes it difficult to evaluate this DASH-like diet to either the DASH diet or any different dietary pattern.
+Moreover, as all of the participants in this study were sedentary and higher weight, physical activities beyond daily living activities were not monitored.

 While these findings are promising, it is always important to consult your doctor and dietician before switching to a new diet.